Series 5 — Episode 21

 in top hats and not much else.
 Chatting to Steed, Emma notices

-approaches Steed just as Unwin intercepts "the delicious Mrs Peel",
+approaches Steed just as George Unwin (Barrie Ingham) intercepts “the delicious Mrs Peel”,

 offering to fly the entire party to the Riviera if she wants